-The new year is just around the corner, and with the new year, new trends and standards are about to take place.
-This applies to the web design as well, and today, we are going to focus on one of the most important aspects of every website – the typography.
+The new year is just around the corner, and with the new year, new trends and standards will pop up.
+This applies to web design as well, and today, we are going to focus on one of the most important aspects of every website – typography.

 That being said, let’s take a look at the best free fonts that you should use on your website in 2019.

 We have divided the cool fonts that we are about to talk today into three major categories; serif fonts, sans serif fonts, and handwritten fonts.
 All fonts that are mentioned below are entirely free of charge.

 Coldiac is a luxurious serif font that works well for all kinds of texts; from headlines and a small amount of body text to printed ads and other marketing materials.
 According to the Coldiac creators, what really makes this font special is "the relatively low contrast of strokes, the slightly squarish shapes of round characters and the emphasized businesslike nature.”